Published:

 • Return and Refund Policy (does not cover store returns conditions, provisions for items on sale, nor provisions for store exchanges conditions)

-• Does not include an ability to live edit text but can “update anytime” – not sure what this means;
+• Does not include an ability to live edit text;

 • Requires you to credit Termsfeed in your policies.